HONOR Announces The Launch Of HONOR Magic V2 In The UAE

-Dubai, UAE – 02/02/2024 – Global technology brand HONOR today announced the launch of the HONOR Magic V2 in the UAE market.
+Dubai, UAE: Global technology brand HONOR today announced the launch of the HONOR Magic V2 in the UAE market.
 This next-generation flagship foldable smartphone will become the thinnest and lightest book-style foldable smartphone on the planet upon release.
 The release is a bold statement by HONOR which will surely redefine industry benchmarks with significant improvements across form factor, battery, display and user experience.

 Before the official release, HONOR unveiled the exciting V Future Pioneer initiative, aiming to gather valuable feedback from early adopters of foldable technology.